 If your cirrhosis is caused by alcoholism, you simply must stop drinking -- immediately and completely.
 If you continue to drink after you have been diagnosed with cirrhosis, you have less than a 40% chance of living more than five years.
 If you stop drinking, however, those chances increase to 60%-70%.

 Giving up alcohol is also the best way to remedy alcoholic hepatitis and alcohol-induced fatty liver.
 Both of these conditions usually clear up when the patient stops drinking long enough for the liver to heal.
-Conventional treatment of cirrhosis caused by chronic viral hepatitis emphasizes rest, proper nutrition, and possibly the use of the drug interferon.
+Conventional treatment of cirrhosis caused by chronic viral hepatitis emphasizes rest, proper nutrition, and possibly the use of the drug interferon and other antiretroviral medications.
 Interferon is often combined with an antiviral drug called ribavirin, which can improve chances for a cure.
 Some types of hepatitis, however, cannot be cured.